PreschoolKindergartenFirst Grade

 The 5 Steps of the Best After-School Reset

 Think of these as a sequence.
-Each step helps regulate the brain and body, preparing your child for a calm evening.
+Each step helps regulate the brain and body, so your child can move into a calmer evening.

 Step 1: Connection Before Correction (or Questions)

 Your child has been missing you all day.
-Before you ask, 'How was your day?' or say, 'Please go hang up your backpack,' take 90 seconds to simply connect.
+Before you ask, 'How was your day?' or say, 'Please go hang up your backpack,' take 90 seconds to connect first.
 Kneel down to their level, give them a real hug, and say something simple and loving.

 • Your Script: 'I am so happy to see you.
 I missed you today.'

-• The Science: This fills their 'connection cup' first, sending a powerful signal of safety to their brain.
-As we covered in our guide to connection habits, this is the foundation for everything else.
+• The Science: This fills their 'connection cup' first, sending a clear signal of safety to their brain.
+As we covered in our guide to connection habits, connection is the foundation for everything else.
+And if you are wondering why screens so often make the transition worse, you may also like Why "Boredom" is the Ultimate Screen-Free Teacher, because boredom is often your child’s brain asking for regulation, not distraction.

 Step 2: The Brain-Fueling Snack

-A child's blood sugar is often at its lowest after school, which directly contributes to irritability ('hangriness' is real!).
-A screen offers a quick dopamine hit, but what their brain really needs is fuel.
+After school, a child's blood sugar is often at its lowest, and that can show up as irritability.
+(Yes, 'hangriness' is real.)
+A screen can feel like a quick dopamine hit, but what the brain really needs is fuel.

 • What to Offer: A simple snack that combines a protein or healthy fat with a complex carb.
 Examples: apple slices with peanut butter, yogurt with a few berries, cheese and whole-grain crackers.

-• The Science: This stabilizes their blood sugar, which is essential for emotional regulation.
+• The Science: This stabilizes their blood sugar, which supports emotional regulation.
 Make it a ritual to sit together for five minutes while they eat, with no other distractions.

 A top-down view of a child's hands scooping and pouring colorful rice in a clear sensory bin on a wooden table.